tmichniewski/MiniSpark/README.md

 ## Dataset composition with Transform

-This library provides also a set of additional operators on Spark `Dataset`.
+The library provides also set of additional operators on Spark `Dataset`.
 They mainly provide operator-like names for other Spark `Dataset` methods and let to use infix notation.
 One important extension to this set of operators is the `++` method, implemented - next to other operators - in the implicit class `ExtendedDataset`